Exponential growth of colored HOMFLY-PT homology: Colored HOMFLY-PT homology

 \begin{prop} For a labelled knot $\cal{K}$, the reduced colored HOMFLY-PT homology $\LHHr{\cal{K}}{}$ is finite dimensional. \end{prop} \begin{proof} From Lemma~\ref{lem-finrank} we see that $H^+(\Mfu(\cal{L}))\cong H^+(\Dec(\cal{B})\otimes \cal{Z}_{\mathbf{y},\mathbf{x}})$ is finitely generated over $\Su$ and so is the iterated mapping cone $H^+(\Mfu(\cal{L}))\otimes \cal{Z}_{\X_i}$.
 From~\eqref{eqn-splitoff} and Lemma~\ref{lem-cone} we see:

 The vertical homology of this iterated cone is isomorphic as a triply-graded vector space to a direct sum of $2^k$ copies of $\LHHr{\cal{K}}{}$ and we shall argue that it is finite-dimensional.
-By basic homological algebra, the generators $\Sym(\X_i)$ act null-homotopically on the iterated cone and by zero on its vertical homology.
+The generators $\Sym(\X_i)$ act null-homotopically on the iterated cone (any chain endomorphisms $f$ induces a null-homotopic endomorphism of $\mathrm{Cone}(f)$) and, thus, by zero on its vertical homology.
 By the proof of Lemma~\ref{lem-markedshift}, the same holds for all alphabets in $\Su$ in the case of a knot $\cal{L}=\cal{K}$.
 The vertical homology of the iterated cone is a finitely generated $\Su$-module, but all variables act by zero, so it is finitely generated over $\C$.
 Consequently, its tensor factor $\LHHr{\cal{K}}{}$ is finite-dimensional. \end{proof}

 \comm{ \PW{Lemma providing basic homological algebra referred to above} \begin{lem} Let $(C,d)$ be a chain complex in an additive category and $f$ and endomorphism of $C$.
-Then $f$ applied component-wise is a null-homotopic endomorphism of the cone $C(f)$. \end{lem} \begin{proof} \comm{ \PW{alternative, isomorphic definition of cone} $C(f)\cong C \otimes C$ with differential $d_f:=(x,y)\mapsto (d(x),d(y)+(-1)^{|x|}f(x))$.
+Then $f$ applied component-wise is a null-homotopic endomorphism of the cone $C(f)$. \end{lem} \begin{proof} \comm{ An alternative, equivalent definition of cone: $C(f)\cong C \otimes C$ with differential $d_f:=(x,y)\mapsto (d(x),d(y)+(-1)^{|x|}f(x))$.
 Let's check that this is a chain complex by squaring the differential

 Let $H$ be the map sending $(x,y)\mapsto (y,0)$.
 Then we compute } $C(f)\cong C \otimes C$ with differential $d_f:=(x,y)\mapsto (-d(x),d(y)+f(x))$.
 Let's check that this is a chain complex by squaring the differential